azzaea/azzaea/_pages/about.md

 #### Photo credits:
-This photo was taken during the [H3ABioNet]((https://h3abionet.org/) Annual General Meeting of 2015 at the yard of the [River Club conference center](http://riverclub.co.za/).
+This photo was taken during the [H3ABioNet]((https://h3abionet.org/) Annual General Meeting of 2015 at the yard of the [Protea Hotel
+Mowbray](https://www.marriott.com/hotels/fact-sheet/travel/cptmw-protea-hotel-cape-town-mowbray/) in Cape Town (South Africa).
 Photo was taken by my friend [Zahra Mungloo-Dilmohamud]() from the [University of Mauritius](http://www.uom.ac.mu/)